DecoderPro® Comprehensive Programmer

 Basic Speed Control Pane

 Let's look first at the top of the pane: You now have the option of using Basic Speed Control (this pane) or Speed Table to control your locomotive's speed.
-Which ever one you select last and write to your decoder will be the method used for speed control.
-To select this pane:
+Use the tabs at the top of the screen to select the method you wish to use and then click the button in the top center for the page to select that method of speed control.
+Whichever one you select last with the button will be the method used for speed control.

 Three important CVs are programmed in this pane Vstart, Vmid and Vhigh.
 They work together to make a very basic three point speed table.
 On some decoders these settings may be labeled differently and all three may not be available.
 Decoder Pro will show the correct options for your selected decoder.